ncruces/go-sqlite3/vfs/README.md

 On BSD Unixes, this module uses
 [BSD locks](https://man.freebsd.org/cgi/man.cgi?query=flock&sektion=2).
-On BSD, these locks are fully compatible with POSIX advisory locks.
+On BSD, macOS, and illumos, these locks are fully compatible with POSIX advisory locks;
+on Linux and z/OS, they are fully functional, but incompatible with POSIX advisory locks.
-However, concurrency is reduced with BSD locks
-(`BEGIN IMMEDIATE` behaves the same as `BEGIN EXCLUSIVE`).
+However, concurrency is always reduced with BSD locks (`BEGIN IMMEDIATE` behaves the same as `BEGIN EXCLUSIVE`).
+You can opt into BSD locks with the `sqlite3_flock` build tag.

 On Windows, this module uses `LockFileEx` and `UnlockFileEx`, like SQLite.

-On Linux and z/OS, BSD locks are fully functional, but incompatible with POSIX advisory locks (and SQLite).
-You can opt into BSD locks with the `sqlite3_flock` build tag.

 On all other platforms, file locking is not supported, and you must use [`nolock=1`](https://sqlite.org/uri.html#urinolock)